takugian/quick-tutorials-with-aws/loadbalancer/loadbalancerhealthcheck/README.md

 # loadbalancerhealthcheck

-This project creates:
-- An Application Load Balancer in front of a Lambda function with health check enabled;
+This project creates an Application Load Balancer with health check enabled.
-- A Lambda function;

 ## Helpful links